IATF 16949 Requirements: A Complete Guide for Automotive QMS Implementation

 Promote product safety culture

-IATF places stronger emphasis on accountability and customer-specific requirements.
+IATF places stronger emphasis on accountability and customer-specific requirements than ISO 9001 alone.

-IATF 16949 significantly expands on risk management.
-Requirements include:
+IATF 16949 significantly expands risk management requirements.
+Organizations must implement:

 Product safety risk management